TheChaoticWeb/io/README.md

   });
 });
 ```
-Function names are stated in the subheadings below.
+Function names and very detailed descriptions are stated in the subheadings below.
 ### `core:ping`
 pong